crccheck/django-test-curl/README.md

 Django's [testing tools] come with a great [test client] you can use to simulate requests against views.
 Against deployed Django projects, if you want to do simple requests, you would probably use [curl].
-If you want to use the same syntax to do both, this is the package for you.
+If you want to use the same syntax for both, this is the package for you.

 ### Good places to use this

-This was developed to TDD recreating an existing API.
-If you have a library of curl requests that you need to replicate, this is perfect for that.
-If you need a portable format to turn test cases into QA automation, this is great for that.
+This was developed to TDD recreating an existing API in Django.
+If you have a library of [curl] requests that you need to replicate, this is perfect for that.
+If you need a portable format to turn test cases into QA automation, this is great for that too.

 ### Bad places to use this

-If the `curl` syntax requires lots of string formatting, you should stick to the traditional [test client].
+If the `.curl(...)` syntax requires lots of string formatting, you should stick to the traditional [test client].
 If the test case isn't copy-pastable, it's not a good fit.
 This also means if you use randomness to generate your requests, you'll lose that extra test coverage.

 Installation